ec-belonging-in-biology/sci-id-development/instruments/QII-qualitative_identity_inventory.md

 Format: **[FREQ-5]**

-Purpose: Assess student privilege by determining frequency of respect from peers
+Purpose: Assess student privilege by evaluating degree of social influence

 Prompt: **Please select how often these statements are true:**